 Medicare in Massachusetts

 Another option for Massachusetts beneficiaries is to enroll in a Medicare Advantage plan instead, also known as Medicare Part C. You’ll get at least the same level of coverage as Original Medicare, Part A and Part B, through a Medicare Advantage plan.
 In addition, some Medicare Advantage plans may also cover additional benefits, such as routine vision or dental, hearing, or prescription drugs.
+You must continue to pay your Medicare Part B premium.
 Medicare Part C is an alternative way to get your Original Medicare coverage; it doesn’t replace it.
 Instead, you’re just getting your Medicare Part A and Part B benefits in a different way.
+In 2018, 24% of Medicare beneficiaries in Massachusetts has Medicare Advantage plans and other Health plans.

 To help residents understand their Medicare coverage options in Massachusetts, the state offers a number of free resources specifically dedicated to Medicare and related insurance coverage issues.
 These resources are available through a number of locations throughout the state to provide easy access for every Massachusetts resident, so they can find the information necessary to manage their Massachusetts Medicare.